JasimAtiyeh/TechTube/README.md

   ```

 ## Future Concepts
-  * Search Feature
+  #### Search Feature
-    - Implement the ability for a user to search for videos by name or description.
+  Implement the ability to search for videos by name or description.
 Also to search for channels.
-  * Liking Comments
+  #### Liking Comments
-    - Give users the ability to like the comments that they see on a video.
+  Since the likes are a polymorphic association, it will be easy to tie that association to the comments feature as well.
+The ability to like a comment is already built out on the backend.
+The component that is used for liking a video can be inserted into each comment tile.
+This will give users the ability to like comments.
-  * Replying to Comments
+  #### Replying to Comments
-    - Let users reply to the comments that they see on uploaded videos.
+  I could extend the capabilities of the comment component for users to leave a reply on an already existing comment.
+This would be relatively straight forward to implement since the comment component already exists.
-  * Channel Subscriptions
+  #### Channel Subscriptions
-    - Create the ability for users to create channels to upload their content to, and give users the ability to subscribe to those channels.
+  Create the ability for users to create channels to upload their content to, and give users the ability to subscribe to those channels.